353solutions/learn-go-by-writing-rest-apis/step_07/README.md

 ## Structs

-Sometimes we'd like to define out own data type.
-In this case we'll use a `struct` which is a set of name fields, each with it's own type.
+Sometimes we'd like to define out own data types.
+In this case we'll use a `struct` which is a set of named fields, each with it's own type.

-Let's define a [Loon][loon] struct that will hold name and age.
+Let's define a [Loon][loon] struct that will have a name and an age.

 ```go
 type Loon struct {